GTX 10 Series GPU Graphics Card Repair

 • MSI GTX 1080 Armor (Has a 12V short and remains of a burnt MOSFET from a prior repair attempt.
 This will likely need to be carefully ground away)

-• EVGA GTX 1080 SC ACX 3.0 (Fine until seconds after the driver’s load, at which point the fans ramp up and the display cuts out, low resistance ~240 on the 12V PCI)
+• EVGA GTX 1080 SC ACX 3.0 (WORK ON – Fine until seconds after the driver’s load, at which point the fans ramp up and the display cuts out, low resistance ~240 on the 12V PCI)

 • EVGA GeForce GTX 1080 ACX3.0 FTW Gaming 8GB GDDR5X (seller note ‘Bought as not working, Doesn’t power up, parts only.’ – was cheap, external condition very good, but there is a savage short on one 12v PCI-E socket and some burns to the PCB components)